eserlxl/vglog-filter/doc/FAQ.md

 ## Versioning and Releases

 ### What version is currently available?
 You can check the current version by running `vglog-filter --version`.
+The current version is **10.5.12**.

 ### How does the versioning system work?
 `vglog-filter` follows [Semantic Versioning (SemVer)](https://semver.org/) with an advanced LOC-based delta system.
 Version bumps are automated based on [Conventional Commits](https://www.conventionalcommits.org/) and the magnitude of code changes: